SSKnT/recurrence-solver/README.md

 - b > 0 (amount subtracted from input size)
 - k ≥ 0 (exponent in the combine step)

-Additionally, the project's documentation mentions support for other methods including:
-- **Akra-Bazzi Method** - For recurrences with multiple subproblems of different sizes
-- **Approximation Method** - For recurrences with subproblems of different sizes where other methods don't apply

 ## 📊 Examples